Go Farther in Lightness: Legacy

 Go Farther in Lightness has led to rankings in several publications' end-of-year lists.
 Rolling Stone Australia named it the third best album of 2017 and one of the 200 greatest Australian albums of all time.
 The album also topped the 2017 Triple J Album Poll, as voted by listeners.

-Three of the album's tracks featured in the Triple J Hottest 100 of 2017, all in the top ten – peaking at number two with "Let Me Down Easy", followed by "The Deepest Sighs, the Frankest Shadows" at number five and "What Can I Do if the Fire Goes Out?" at number ten.
+Three of the album's tracks featured in Triple J's Hottest 100 of 2017, all in the top ten – peaking at number two with "Let Me Down Easy", followed by "The Deepest Sighs, the Frankest Shadows" at number five and "What Can I Do if the Fire Goes Out?" at number ten.
 The only other artists to have achieved this feat previously were Powderfinger in 2003 and Chet Faker in 2014.
 Three more tracks featured in the Hottest 200 of 2017.

-In 2020, two tracks from Go Farther in Lightness featured in the Triple J Hottest 100 of the Decade – "Let Me Down Easy" at number 19 and "The Deepest Sighs, the Frankest Shadows" at number 52.
+In 2020, two tracks from Go Farther in Lightness featured in Triple J's Hottest 100 of the 2010s – "Let Me Down Easy" at number 19 and "The Deepest Sighs, the Frankest Shadows" at number 52.
 Furthermore, two songs featured in the Hottest 200 of the Decade.
 Track eight of the album, "Achilles Come Down", was not released as a single, however it has become Gang of Youths' most popular song on both Apple Music and Spotify.